Are you ready to pay off your debt but have no clue where to start?

 If you’re now spending less than you earn and these techniques have saved you even more money, I bet you’re thinking that you should use this money you saved to immediately pay down your debt.

-There is a better place to put at least a little bit of that money, which we’ll discuss in the next weekly installment of the get out of debt series.
+There is a better place to put at least a little bit of that money.
+Read about it here.

 What little expenses have you been able to reduce or completely cut out without missing them?
 Any big win stories on using “the ask”?
 I’d love to hear about it in the comments below!